marybethcassity/StereoHopPhenotyping/README.md

 # StereoHopPhenotyping
 Create point clouds using OpenCV SGBM and ICP registration from Open3D.
 Densely sample images for good registration.
 Currently masking images by hue.
-Working on semantic segmentation with PyTorch.
-Sample data given in images folder.
+Working on semantic segmentation with transformers (see SegFormer.ipynb).
+Sample data for pointclouds + registration given in images folder.
+Sample data for training given in data folder.

 Jupyter Notebooks:
 In automatePointclouds.ipynb, update parameters in 3rd block.